cetu86/utf8violation/README.md

 the replacement filename, followed by newline `"\n"`.
 Any exit code other than `0` will result in the termination of utf8violation.
-The external command may signal utf8violation to skip the current file by returning an empty line on stdin.
+The external command may signal utf8violation to skip the current file by returning an empty line on stdout.
 If the external command returns invalid utf-8, the current file will be skipped as well.

 There is an example in `share/foreign2utf8.pl`,